sagemath/trac_to_gh/Issue 6146.md

 # Issue 6146: [with patch, needs review] the detection of SAGE_ROOT in $SAGE_ROOT/sage script should expand symlinks recursively (fix this on systems that do *NOT* support readlink -f)

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/6146

 Original creator: was